BunsDev/cclo/README.md

 - Due to the time limitations of the hookathon, in our demo, we demonstrate the ability to provide liquidity in a fix split across 2 chains.
 - More complex strategies for sharing liquidity can be adopted so users have a wider selection.
 Further, liquidity sharing can be more dynamic and actively balanced by others e.g. Eigenlayer AVS

+#### Dynamic Strategies:

+- Due to the time limitations of the hookathon, initially we planned to add AVS to add strategies to Hook based on the volume of the sibling pools.
+- However, we realized that this is not possible due to the time limitations of the hookathon.

+#### Removing Liquidity Cross-Chain:

+- Currently, we are not able to remove liquidity cross-chain.
+Users can only remove liquidity on the chain they are on.